top of page

 About

-First-Prize winner of the 2023 Elmar Oliveira International Violin Competition, violinist Hina Khuong-Huu has performed around the globe appearing as soloist and collaborator with many of today's leading ensembles and musicians.
+First-Prize winner of the 2023 Elmar Oliveira International Violin Competition, violinist Hina Khuong-Huu has performed around the globe, appearing as a soloist and collaborator with many of today’s leading ensembles and musicians.
+Her star continues to rise following acclaimed appearances at the Kennedy Center, recital debuts across the United States and Europe, and performances with various orchestras and chamber ensembles.

 Black Washed Wall